mattst/sublime-single-trailing-new-line/README.md

 - It can be run by using its command palette entry or by assigning it to a key binding.
 In both these cases the settings file is ignored and it will work with all files.

-- A command palette entry that copies the full syntax name of the current file into the clipboard.
-This is to help users to get full syntax names quickly and easily for use in the settings file.
+- Command palette entries to add the syntax name of the current file to the syntax list setting or to copy it into the clipboard.
+[To help users manage the syntaxes syntax list setting.]

 ### Requirements